runtimejs/runtime-http/README.md

 Design goals:

 - pure JavaScript (ES6)
-- built on top of runtime.js TCP sockets (ideally portable and supporting multiple backends like Node and browser)
+- built on top of runtime.js TCP sockets (ideally portable and supporting other backends like Node)
 - high-performance and low-level, no stream abstractions
 - fetch API frontend support